- Home

 Academic Adjustment Petition - for Common Core Math and/or Doman 1C: World Language Requirement

-The Diverse Scholars Program at Framingham State University provides opportunities for students with intellectual disabilities, ages 18-22, to come to campus and engage in FSU courses, internships, and student life.
+The MAIPSE (Massachusetts Inclusive Postsecondary Education Program) at Framingham State University provides opportunities for students with intellectual disabilities and/or autism, ages 18-22, to come to campus and engage in FSU courses, internships, and student life.
+Opportunities for individuals with intellectual disabilities and/or autism 22+ years will be opening soon at Framingham State.

 Opportunities

-Diverse Scholars can: audit courses aligned with interests and long-term vocational goals; join FSU student clubs and activities; attend job skills workshops; utilize FSU facilities, and build friendships with peers.
+Students in the MAIPSE Program can: audit courses aligned with interests and long-term vocational goals; work at an internship related to the students interests; join FSU student clubs and activities; attend job skills workshops; utilize FSU facilities; and build friendships with peers.

 Accomplish

-The Diverse Scholars Program provides students with opportunities for increasing independence, self-advocacy, self-expression, and social-emotional skills.
+The MAIPSE Program provides students with opportunities for increasing independence, self-advocacy, self-expression, and social-emotional skills.
 Students work with their Ed Coach, peer mentor, and University staff to set and achieve personal goals.

 Grow

-A typical day on campus includes going to class, completing class assignments, spending time with peer mentors and friends, having lunch, visiting the career center, exercising, socializing, and more.
+A typical day on campus includes going to class, completing class assignments, spending time with peer mentors and friends, working at an internship site on campus, having lunch, visiting the career center, exercising, socializing, and more.

 Background

-FSU joins other state universities and colleges in offering the Massachusetts Inclusive Concurrent Enrollment Initiative, a statewide initiative since 2007.
-Click here for more information about MAICEI.
+FSU joins other state universities and colleges in offering the Massachusetts Inclusive Postsecondary Education Program, a statewide initiative since 2007.
+Click here for more information about MAIPSE.

 - Are 18 to 22, have not passed MCAS, and are eligible for special education services as documented through an Individualized Education Plan (IEP); or